icub-tech-iit/documentation/docs/battery_boards/bat_board/bat_protocol.md

 - Status is displayed as a 16-bit integer (only the first 10 bits are valid), whose mapping adheres to the tables above.

 Moreover, at start-up, a **DEBUG** message with the initial values of the status (converted to the description strings) is sent to `yarprobotinterface`.
-Then, each time the status changes a **DEBUG** message is send to the `yarprobotinterface` that shows only, as description strings, the value of the bits changed with respect to the previous status.
+Then, each time the status changes, a **DEBUG** message is sent to `yarprobotinterface`, which in turn prints out a description only about the values of those bits that have switched.